alanng10/Secane/Docue/Para/a.md

 Module is Class Lang module.

-Module has source back interest to civil.
+Module has source interest to civil.

 Module has class.